Meet Our Team

 Florida

-When she has spare time, Kim enjoys spending time on the boat, traveling to the Florida Keys, and time with her granddaughter!
+Kim loves to spend her spare time on the boat, exploring the beautiful Florida Keys, and cherishing moments with her granddaughter!

 Contact Kim at Florida@how2loveourcops.org.